Food Allergy

 Proactive Approach to Your Health

 For the initial evaluation, Dr. Federly will obtain a detailed history and perform a physical examination as well as blood testing and skin prick testing to food if necessary.
 Based on the evaluation an oral food challenge may be recommended at a future visit.
-If a patient is eligible for the OIT program, Dr. Federly will provide an in-depth consultation to discuss the program and make sure OIT is a good fit for the patient and their family.
-Dr. Federly has been performing OIT since 2013 and is excited to join you and your family on your OIT journey.
+If a patient is eligible for the OIT or SLIT program, Dr. Federly will provide an in-depth consultation to discuss the program at a different visit and make sure these treatment options are a good fit for the patient and their family.
+Dr. Federly has been performing OIT since 2013 and started SLIT in 2025.
+She is excited to join you and your family on your OIT or SLIT journey.